sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 {{< figure src="/images/catalog_integration_summary_definitions.gif" alt="Summary page of configuration wizard for a Sensu Catalog integration" link="/images/catalog_integration_summary_definitions.gif" target="_blank" >}}

-The resulting resource definitions represent Sensu's recommended configuration (i.e. how to use plugins) to make it easier to evaluate and deploy Sensu solutions
+The resulting resource definitions represent Sensu's recommended configuration for the integration.

+### Duplicate integrations and existing resources

+You can reuse the same integration as long as all resource definitions have unique names.

+When you install an integration, Sensu checks your existing resources before creating the new resources.
+If Sensu finds an existing resource with the same name, the configuration wizard will prompt you to either:

+- Provide a unique name for the new resources.
+- Acknowledge that the new resources should overwrite the existing resources.

+**TODO: Replace with updated GIF**

+{{< figure src="/images/rename_overwrite_prompt.gif" alt="Summary page of configuration wizard for a Sensu Catalog integration" link="/images/rename_overwrite_prompt.gif" target="_blank" >}}

 ## View and manage your integrations